Nicrob64/BottomBar/README.md

 ```

-## How?
+## How do I implement this whole thing?

 You can add items by **writing a XML resource file**.

 ### Creating the icons

-The icons must be fully opaque, solid black color, 24dp and **with no padding**.
-For example, [with Android Asset Studio Generic Icon generator](https://romannurik.github.io/AndroidAssetStudio/icons-generic.html), select "TRIM" and make sure the padding is 0dp.
+The icons must be fully opaque, solid black color, 32dp and **with no padding**.
+(Will be scaled to 32dp regardless of size, so dont make the phone work harder than it needs to) For example, [with Android Asset Studio Generic Icon generator](https://romannurik.github.io/AndroidAssetStudio/icons-generic.html), select "TRIM" and make sure the padding is 0dp.
 Here's what your icons should look like:

 ![Sample icons](https://raw.githubusercontent.com/roughike/BottomBar/master/graphics/icons-howto.png)